 Yes.
 You can read it here.

-The UnitingWorld Child Protection Policy and standards are reviewed by our National Committees annually.
-The Policy is also reviewed every three years and/or as needed against updates of the DFAT Child Protection Policy.
-A Child Protection risk assessment is included in UnitingWorld’s risk register presented quarterly to the National Committees.
+The UnitingWorld Child Protection Policy and standards are reviewed by our regularly by our Board.
+The policy is also reviewed every three years and/or as needed against updates of the DFAT Child Protection Policy.
+A Child Protection risk assessment is included in UnitingWorld’s risk register presented quarterly to our Board.

 We ask the senior staff of all our overseas partners to sign the UnitingWorld Code of Conduct annually, and our agreements require our partners to develop a Code of Conduct modeled on the UnitingWorld code, with its Child Protections.

-UnitingWorld staff have conducted Child Protection workshops with partners; including two regional workshops in 2016-17 in South Asia and South East Asia.
+Our staff regularly conduct Child Protection training workshops with partners; including at our regional workshops in South Asia, South East Asia and the Pacific.

-We welcome feedback and will respond constructively to complaints/incident reports from the people it works with, including supporters, donors, the general public, official bodies, and its partners.
+We welcome feedback and aim to respond constructively to complaints/incident reports from the people we works with, including supporters, donors, the general public, official bodies, and our partners.

 Complaints can be sent to UnitingWorld using the following contact details: